Table of Contents

 The category has matured beyond early experiments.
 Major markets in the United States, Europe, and Southeast Asia now feature wellness-certified developments, and standards such as WELL and Fitwel have helped buyers understand what is real design substance and what is only marketing.

-My reading is that Brazil, and especially Florianópolis, deserves attention because the city already has nature, beach lifestyle, healthcare access, technology, gastronomy and year-round livability.
-The question is not "will wellness always win?"
-The better question is whether a specific project turns those attributes into a product with coherent price, contract and liquidity.
+Brazil, and especially Florianópolis, deserves attention because the city already combines nature, beach lifestyle, healthcare access, technology, gastronomy and year-round livability.
+The best projects turn those attributes into a product with coherent price, contract and liquidity.

 2. Brazil: Latin America's #1 Wellness Economy

 When buyers think "wellness destinations," they often picture Bali, Costa Rica or Portugal's Algarve coast.
-Brazil rarely enters the first comparison, which can create interesting opportunities, but also requires a careful local reading.
+Brazil enters at a different price point and gives buyers a fresh product and location comparison.

 The data tells a compelling story: